dan-blanchard/streams/index.rst

 Does all the following **magic**:

-    - Makes virtualenvs across cluster
+    - Makes virtualenvs across cluster (optional)
     - Builds a JAR out of your source code
     - Opens reverse tunnel to Nimbus
     - Constructs an in-memory Topology spec